Genymobile/scrcpy/doc/video.md

 ## Bit rate

-The default video bit-rate is 8 Mbps.
+The default video bit rate is 8 Mbps.
 To change it:

 ```bash
 scrcpy --video-bit-rate=2M